medo/Pandas-Farm/README.md

-# Panda Farm
+# Pandas Farm

 An easy tool to parallelize and distribute your python pandas dataframe operation across your cluster or your personal machines.
-Although, in theory, you can distribute arbitrary python functions with Panda-Farm but it was built and tested to work with Pandas Dataframes
+Although, in theory, you can distribute arbitrary python functions with Pandas-Farm but it was built and tested to work with Pandas Dataframes

 ## Getting Started

-To quickly get started with Panda Farm you need 3 instacens running
+To quickly get started with Pandas Farm you need 3 instacens running
 - Master: to mange, schedule and relay the data
 - Slave(s): to compute the functions
-- Driver: from which you can submit code to Panda Farm cluster
+- Driver: from which you can submit code to Pandas Farm cluster

 ### Master

-In order to use Panda Farm you need a netwrok accessible master running.
+In order to use Pandas Farm you need a netwrok accessible master running.
 If you have docker installed in the master machine, just run

 ```bash
 docker run -p 5555:5555 medo/farm-master